YuilTripathee/CPE101-Learning-Journal/weekly-diary/week-3-2d-cad.md

 It is an open-source CAD software.

+I had watched the videos posted in Facebook guide but could hardly make any sense out of them.

 ## Impact (the 'so what?') 🚀

 How the session turned out to be of value if it did?